 The link to the Model UN site managed by FGCU is http://www.fgcu.edu/modelun.

 The SWFL MUN is overseen by the Board of Directors of the NCWA.
-The program has a Steering Committee of Council members, school administrators, teachers and interested individuals.
+The program has an Advisory Committee of Council members, school administrators, teachers and interested individuals.

 Model UN: Motion to Adjourn